 - Encouraging universal access to parks, public places, and community facilities.

-Click here to view the current Community Services and Facilities Element.
+Click here to view the 1998 Comp Plan version of the Community Services and Facilities Element.